naueru/CriticalDMG/README.md

-## In case you dont have internet conection, or there is api problems, you can use mocked data:
+## In case you dont have internet conection, or there is API problems, you can use mocked data:

 [http://localhost:3000?noApiCall=true](http://localhost:3000?noApiCall=true)